akingdom/WebWorkerFriend/README.md

   * **Cancellable Tasks:** Use the `abortController` to easily stop a running task, like when a user navigates away or presses a "cancel" button.
   * **Progress Events:** Get real-time updates from your worker to show progress bars or loading indicators.
   * **Production Ready:** The library is secure and compatible with modern web security policies (CSP).

+---

+### Future

+  * Various efficiencies and other issues need to be made to make this a truly production-ready library to the desired scope.